UBC-MDS/PyPunisher/README.md

 ## Functions included:

-We will be implementing two stepwise feature selection techniques:
+We have implemented two stepwise feature selection techniques:

 - `forward_selection()`: a feature selection method in which you start with a null model and iteratively add useful features
 - `backward_selection()`: a feature selection method in which you start with a full model and iteratively remove the least useful feature at each step

-We will also be implementing metrics that evaluate model performance:
+We have also implemented metrics that evaluate model performance:

 - `aic()`: computes the [Akaike information criterion](https://en.wikipedia.org/wiki/Akaike_information_criterion)
 - `bic()`: computes the [Bayesian information criterion](https://en.wikipedia.org/wiki/Bayesian_information_criterion)

-These two criteria will be used to measure the *relative* quality of models within `forward_selection()` and `backward_selection()`.
+These two criteria have been used to measure the *relative* quality of models within `forward_selection()` and `backward_selection()`.
 In general, having more parameters in your model increases prediction accuracy but is highly susceptible to overfitting.
 AIC and BIC add a penalty for the number of features in a model.
 The penalty term is larger in BIC than in AIC.
 The lower the AIC and BIC score, the better the model.

 ## How does this package fit into the existing Python ecosystem?